Bulgaria runs into setback in bid for euro membership

-FRANKFURT, Germany (AP) — The European Central Bank has dealt a setback to Bulgaria’s hopes of soon joining the euro, saying the European Union’s poorest country needs “wide-ranging” reforms to put its economy in shape.
+FRANKFURT, Germany (AP) — Bulgaria has hit a setback to its hopes of soon becoming a member of the shared euro currency after the European Central Bank said the EU’s poorest country needs “wide-ranging” reforms to get its economy in shape to join.

-The statement came in the ECB’s report card Wednesday on progress toward membership among EU countries that haven’t yet joined the 19-country shared currency.
-Bulgarian officials had said they wanted to enter the euro’s two-year waiting room this year.
+The statement came in the ECB’s report card Wednesday assessing progress toward membership among seven European Union member countries that haven’t yet joined the 19-country euro.

-Bulgaria has low government budget deficits and debt, and has already pegged its currency to the euro.
+Bulgarian officials have said they want to enter this year the two-year process that leads to joining the euro, called ERM II.
+They note Bulgaria has low government budget deficits and debt, and has already pegged its currency to the euro.
+Their hope is that a swift entry into the eurozone would guarantee Bulgaria’s deeper integration in the EU.

 But the ECB expressed concern about high business debt, corruption and weak education and skills training.

-The decision is ultimately made by eurozone political leaders but the ECB report will strengthen skepticism about the Bulgarian bid.
+Bulgaria is also experiencing a high level of bad loans burdening bank balance sheets.

 Most Read Business Stories